Getting to Know Your Neighborhood: Davis Square

-Named for a bleak, scarred limestone plateau in County Clare, Ireland, the bar offers live Irish music—folk, jazz, and traditional songs—seven nights a week, along with Stump trivia, open mic, and comedy.
-You’ll find 17 beers on tap and lots of bottled beers, wine, and cider (no mixed drinks are served).
-The menu has typical bar food, as well as authentic Irish dishes, like bangers and mash, Guinness beef stew, and at brunch, a full Irish breakfast with rashers, Irish sausage, black and white pudding, grilled tomato, and Irish baked beans, served with Irish brown bread.
+Named for a bleak, scarred limestone plateau in County Clare, Ireland, this authentic Irish bar offers live Irish music—folk, jazz, and traditional songs—seven nights a week, along with Stump Trivia on Mondays.
+You’ll find 20 beers on tap and lots of bottled beers, wine, and cider, along with a small list of signature cocktails.
+The menu has typical bar food, as well as authentic Irish dishes, like bangers and mash, and Guinness beef stew.
+And at brunch, enjoy a full Irish breakfast with rashers, Irish sausage, black and white pudding, grilled tomato, and Irish baked beans, served with Irish soda bread.

 255 Elm St.

-Formerly Jimmy Tingle’s Off Broadway Theater and later the Davis Square Theatre, the reminted Rockwell hosts music, theater, and comedy performances, most catering to the 21+ crowd, although it has family-friendly shows as well.
+Formerly Jimmy Tingle’s Off Broadway Theater, and later the Davis Square Theatre, the renamed Rockwell hosts music, theater, burlesque, and comedy performances, most catering to the 21-plus crowd, although it has family-friendly shows, as well.
 Programs range from family favorite Kerplunk! to the decidedly adult Shit-faced Shakespeare.
-The 200-seat basement theater has a full bar and if you’re hungry after the show, you can grab a bite to eat upstairs at the Foundry on Elm.
+The 150-seat basement theater has a full bar and, if you’re hungry after the show, you can grab a bite to eat upstairs at the Foundry on Elm.
 Find tickets and show information here.

 255 Elm St.

-This underground venue, recalling Prohibition-era speakeasies, is known for its extensive drink menu: 120 different whiskies, as well as red and white wines, local craft beer, and craft cocktails like the Cask of Amontillado—a concoction of rye, Meletti Amaro, Amontillado sherry, cacao, and pimento.
-The dinner menu has appetizers like poutine with hand-cut potato wedges, garlic cheese curds, and applewood-smoked bacon gravy and entrées like pan-roasted salmon with roasted cauliflower, smoked bacon, parsnip puree, and an apple-pistachio herb salad.
+This underground venue, recalling Prohibition-era speakeasies, is known for its extensive drink menu: 120 different whiskies, as well as red and white wines, local craft beer, and craftcocktails like the 128 Press—a concoction of rye, Amaro Nonino, lime, ginger beer, and whiskey barrel–aged bitters.
+The menu features small plates like poutine with hand-cut potato wedges, garlic cheese curds, and applewood-smoked bacon gravy, and baked oysters with chimichurri and Ritz bread crumbs.

 257 Elm St.